rarebreed/rarebreed.github.io/_posts/2018-11-26-rust-plus-ml.md

 look at the man behind the curtains", this can bite you bad.
 Sure, having to work with raw bits, bytes, and native executables may seem scary, but they are also for the most part exposed.

+### The compiler is your friend (not your enemy)

+Sometimes, while programming in rust, I have been seriously confused why rustc won't let me do something.
+Of course, I think I am right, and the compiler is wrong, but really...it's me not understanding something.
+Also, while it may feel like you are fighting the compiler, the compiler is doing you a solid by preventing you from doing something.
+While it is possible to circumvent some of the compiler's guarantees (that's what `unsafe` is for) because the compiler can't know everything, for the most part, it's there to have your back and prevent you from doing something that could be harmful.

+I will even go so far as to say that I think people have it wrong when they talk about how "easy" languages are better because they let you be more productive more quickly, and they are dismissive that another safer language (eg haskell or rust) is safer since they can't be proven to be less buggy than some other language.
+In this mindset, since one can't prove whether languages written in so-called safer languages can't be proven, but is more difficult to learn 'safer' languages, there is no proven benefit to using the so-called safer language, and is in fact detrimental since there are less engineers capable of writing in these safer languages.

+But I think this is akin to saying something like "people who eat a healthy diet in a war zone don't live longer than other people, so eating healthy is not beneficial".
+It is simply false to say that static typing isn't safer, because it eliminates entire classes of bugs.
+Rust removes entire classes of thread safety bugs as well as memory bugs (and yes, this includes other languages runtimes...what do you think node, go or java are written in?).
+Amazon chose rust for their firecracker microvm, because they explicitly wanted safety and security guarantees (which presumably go could not give them).

 Lastly, I am seriously impressed with the compiler error messages.
 It practically tells you how to fix your code.
 Granted, it's been a few years since I did c(++) coding, and the clang compiler did improve things quite a bit, but sometimes I wanted to smash my face through the monitor trying to figure out byzantine error messages.
 Did you ever forget to put a semi-colon at the end of a class or struct?

+### Better concurrency

+The go language is all the rage these days primarily for two reasons:  1) it's easy and 2) go channels

+Go made concurrency easy, and along with it's ease of learning, many new projects were created.
+But the problem is that go channels are not foolproof.
+They suffer from data races, deadlocks, and corruption.
+Also, they can only work through message passing: "Do not communicate by sharing memory, share memory by communicating".
+While it's a catchy aphorism, this is not always the ideal solution.

+Fact of the matter is, sharing memory is simply faster, sometimes orders of magnitude faster (sharing memory can go through cache, while passing messages has to pass through the cores and other memory access).
+The problem with shared memory is safety.
+But rust is able to get around the dangerous of shared memory by enforcing some rules.

+This means that in rust, you have a choice of what kind of communication method you want to use between cores.
+Moreover, not only is its shared memory implementation safe from just about everything (except livelock/deadlocks), so is it's message passing implementation with Send/Recv traits.

+### Run anywhere

 ## The bad